GLOBAL MARKETS-Stocks rally, safe-haven currencies drop, on China plan to cut tariffs

 NEW YORK, Feb 6 (Reuters) - World equity markets rallied for a fourth day on Thursday, with key stock indexes touching fresh peaks, as news that China plans to cut tariffs in half on some U.S. goods buoyed risk sentiment and pushed safe-haven currencies lower.

-The yield on Germany's benchmark 10-year Bund touched its highest in almost two weeks and U.S. Treasury yields rose as investors bet China's efforts to contain the deadly coronavirus would mitigate its impact on the global economy.
+The yield on Germany's benchmark 10-year Bund touched its highest in almost two weeks as investors bet China's efforts to contain the deadly coronavirus would mitigate its impact on the global economy.

 The death toll in mainland China jumped by 73 to 563, with more than 28,000 infections confirmed.

-U.S. Treasury Secretary Steven Mnuchin, in an interview with Fox Business Network, downplayed concerns that the outbreak could affect global supply chains, but acknowledged "this is something we're monitoring very carefully."
+U.S. Treasury Secretary Steven Mnuchin, in an interview with Fox Business Network, downplayed concerns that the outbreak could affect global supply chains, but said "this is something we're monitoring very carefully."

-Major stock indexes, including the STOXX Europe 600 .STOXX of small-, mid- and large-cap stocks, the benchmark S&P 500 .SPX and Dow industrials .DJI on Wall Street, and the S&P/TSX composite .GSPTSE in Toronto, set records.
+Major indexes - including the STOXX Europe 600 .STOXX of small-, mid- and large-cap stocks, the Nasdaq .IXIC, benchmark S&P 500 .SPX and Dow industrials .DJI on Wall Street; and the S&P/TSX composite .GSPTSE in Toronto - set intraday and closing records.

 Many risk-off moves taken over the past two weeks are being unwound, said Simon Harvey, an FX market analyst at Monex Europe in London.